debarshibanerjee/Interpolation_Approximation_Functions/Day3/Exercise5/REPORT.md

 # Pade Approximation:

+- The default code performs the Pade Approximation for a 4th order approximant.
 - In this case, the 32 bit and 64 bit versions take approximately the same total execution time.
 The caveats mentioned earlier about measuring the absolute time still apply, of course.
 - The 32 bit version shows slightly increased accuracy over the 64 bit implementations.
 - We once again compare the ratio of time to the time that the default 'exp()' function takes, not the other custom functions.